 Each department’s Appointing Officer is responsible for implementation of this Policy on Language Diversity.
 The Human Resources Director is responsible for ensuring compliance with this policy.

 Employees and applicants for employment who believe that they have been subjected to unlawful conduct in violation of this policy may file a complaint with the City’s Department of Human Resources, EEO Division (DHR EEO) under the provisions of Civil Service Commission Rules.
 Instructions on how to file a complaint are available from the DHR EEO Division, located at 1 So.
-Van Ness Ave., 4th Floor, by calling (415) 557-4900 or (415) 557-4810 (TTY), or the City’s DHR website: www.sfdhr.org.
-Complaints may also be filed with the California Department of Fair Employment and Housing (DFEH) or the U.S. Equal Employment Opportunity Commission (EEOC).
+Van Ness Ave., 4th Floor, by calling (415) 557-4900 or (415) 557-4810 (TTY), or the City’s DHR website: www.sfdhr.org, or by email at DHR-EEO@sfgov.org.
+Complaints may also be filed with the California Civil Rights Department (CRD) or the U.S. Equal Employment Opportunity Commission (EEOC).

 Appointing Officers and/or Department Heads are responsible for assuring that all employees are aware of this policy.
 In addition to distributing this policy to all employees, departments are required to post it in a conspicuous manner on departmental or employee bulletin boards.
 Further, this policy is to be included in the department’s new employee orientation.